juliana-santana/juliana-santana/README.md

 ### Hi there sou Juliana Santana 👋

-- I'm a Software Tester.
+- I'm a Quality Analyst Software and Tester.

 - 🔭 I'm working at Invillia as a Tests Analyst.